mattheworiordan/ably-cli/prd.md

 $ ably config -> opens the config TOML file with the default text editor

+$ ably rooms -> Topic for Ably Chat
+$ ably rooms list -> list chat rooms using the channel enumeration API, filtering out those that are not chat
+$ ably rooms messages send -> send a chat message
+$ ably rooms messages subscribe -> subscribe to chat messages
+$ ably rooms messages get -> get historical messages
+$ ably rooms typing subscribe -> subscribe to typing indicators and show who is typing and stops typing in realtime
+$ ably rooms typing start -> start typing, and remain typing until the CLI is terminated

 ### Authentication

 There are two distinct types of authentication needs for the CLI.